odysseyindia/odyssey-tours/content/english/destinations/india/regions/kerala-and-south-india/birding-and-wildlife-of-south-india/_index.md

 weight: '606'
 translationKey: birding-and-wildlife-of-south-india
 type: tour
-tour: Birding & Wildlife of South India
+tours: Birding & Wildlife of South India
 highlights:
   - Birding and nature walks in Thattekad, Thekkady, Dindigul and Perumparai
   - Looking for the endangered Nilgiri tahr ibex in Munnar